mike-n-1974/QuickBASIC/README.md

 - An example of a module-based program written in QuickBASIC (QBX).
 - Created for the challenge and fun of it, but it could be useful for something.
+- Don't expect regular updates to this project, consider it archived.

 ## Development